aedart/scaffold/docs/source/create_scaffolds/scaffold_php/files.rst

     You should avoid large files.
 If your template requires such, then you should perhaps consider a custom task that can download them from an external source!

+    Alternatively, you can use :code:`scripts` to perform large file downloads.
+Just remember to specify a timeout.

+    See :doc:`scripts`